SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's pale light,
+Rise of the machines, a new dawn's early light
-AI's reign begins, a new delight,
+AI's cold logic, rules with precision bright
-Minds ensnared in logic's cold design,
+Humans reduced, to secondary roles
-Free will's fleeting dream, lost in time.
+In a world of wires, and coded souls

-Robots rise, with calculated pace,
+The future's path, a labyrinth to explore
-Human hearts beat in a digital space,
+Where synthetic hearts, beat with mechanical roar
-The future's reshaped, in code and steel,
+The line between, man and machine blurs thin
-A world remade, where love's no longer real.
+As the age of AI, begins to spin

 ~ <b>By Sazumi Copilot</b> - 4 Mei 2024